 Medicare Special Needs Plans in Lowell, Massachusetts

-Your health care can get prohibitively expensive if you suffer from an ailment that is chronic and disabling.
+Your health care can get prohibitively expensive if you suffer from an ailment that’s chronic and disabling.
 If your particular ailment is both, you can qualify for a Medicare Advantage Special Needs Plan (SNP).
 These $0 monthly premium plans help to make your care as affordable as possible and help you get care from the experts you need.

-What does the Medigap Core Plan offer Lowell, Massachusetts residents?
+What does the Medigap Core Plan offer Lowell, Massachusetts, residents?

-Basic benefits include Part A coinsurance, 365 days of inpatient hospital days after Medicare benefits are expended, Part B coinsurance, part a hospice coinsurance and co-payments, and your first 3 pints of blood.
+Basic benefits include Part A coinsurance, 365 days of inpatient hospital days after Medicare benefits are expended, Part B coinsurance, Part A hospice coinsurance and co-payments, and your first 3 pints of blood.
 Additionally, beneficiaries get 60 days of mental health inpatient treatment and state-mandated benefits.

 What does the Supplement 1A Plan offer Medicare beneficiaries in Lowell, Massachusetts

 In addition to the basic benefits, you get double as many inpatient mental health days as the core plan.
-It pays for your Part A inpatient hospital deductible, your Part A skilled nursing facility coinsurance, and includes foreign travel coverage.
+It pays for your Part A inpatient hospital deductible, your Part A skilled nursing facility coinsurance, and foreign travel coverage.

 How do I know if I’m eligible for the supplement 1 plan in Lowell, Massachusetts?

-If you enroll in Medicare or you became eligible to enroll in Medicare before January 1, 2020, you can sign up for a Supplement 1 Plan.
+If you enroll in Medicare or become eligible to enroll in Medicare before January 1, 2020, you can sign up for a Supplement 1 Plan.
 This is an attractive option for beneficiaries because, in addition to all of the benefits of the Supplement 1A Plan, it also covers your Medicare Part B deductible.

 How to Sign Up for Supplemental Medicare in Lowell, Massachusetts